 Zendo gives you the possibility to send back and forth messages, but makes it easy and pleasant, just as messaging a friend on Facebook with a few additional business-geared options to make your sales process even easier.

-Built-in chat estimations and payments are here to save the day and most importantly save you a lot of time!
+Built-in chat quotes, invoices, and payments are here to save the day and most importantly save you a lot of time!

-So, instead of joggling three different apps, Zendo makes it possible to create and send estimations right there and then when having a chat based conversation with your client!
+So, instead of joggling three different apps, Zendo makes it possible to create and send important documents right there and then when having a conversation with your client in the chat!

-And even easier than creating estimations is for your clients to complete payments for any of your services.
+And even easier than creating quotes and invoices is for your clients to complete payments for any of your services.
 The payments are also built into Zendo’s chatbox and can be completed with just a few clicks, simplifying the whole process more than ever before!

 Reason #5: Productization Features